RayDudexD/sIbO-Enhanced/README.md

-# sIbO-Enhanced is an remastered version of sIbO, sIbO:Rewrited and sIbO-Remastered
+# sIbO-Enhanced is an remastered version of sIbO, sIbO:Rewrited and sIbO-Remastered!
-## sIbO is a powerful program writed in Batch for things like:
+## sIbO is a multi-tool written in Batch for things like:

 **See details below:**